DOI-USGS/ISIS3/README.md

         conda config --env --add channels usgs-astrogeology

+6. Download [Mamba](https://github.com/mamba-org/mamba).
+The ISIS environment is quite large and the Conda solver can take hours to resolve it.
+Instead, we recommend you use the much faster [Mamba](https://github.com/mamba-org/mamba) solver: conda install -c conda-forge mamba

-6. The environment is now ready to download ISIS and its dependencies:
+7. The environment is now ready to download ISIS and its dependencies:

-        conda install -c usgs-astrogeology isis
+        mamba install -c usgs-astrogeology isis

     If you would like to work with our latest ISIS version 3, rather than updating to ISIS 4, instead run:

-	    conda install -c usgs-astrogeology isis=3.10.0
+	    mamba install -c usgs-astrogeology isis=3.10.0

-7. Finally, setup the environment variables:
+8. Finally, setup the environment variables:

     ISIS requires several environment variables to be set in order to run correctly.
     The variables include: ISISROOT and ISISDATA.

     More information about the ISISDATA environment variable and the ISIS Data Area can be found [here]("#The-ISIS-Data-Area").

     The following steps are only valid for versions of ISIS after 4.2.0.
     For older versions of ISIS follow the instructions in [this readme file.](https://github.com/USGS-Astrogeology/ISIS3/blob/adf52de0a04b087411d53f3fe1c9218b06dff92e/README.md)

     There are two methods to configure the environment variables for ISIS: